DragN0007/Overhauled-Livestock/README.md

 ## Servers Who Do Not Want O-Animal Conversions
-For servers who don't want automatic o-animal conversions, download the 'dragnlivestock-common.toml' config file and put it into your server config folder *before* starting the server.
+For servers who don't want automatic o-animal conversions, download the 'livestock-overhaul-common.toml' config file and put it into your server config folder *before* starting the server.
 Since LO converts animals by default, starting the server before adding the custom config file